smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ### __STEP 3.
 Change the permission of the pem file__

-Change the permission of the pem file with private key registered in the local environment to read.
+Change the permission of the private key registered pem file in your local environment to read.

 ```bash
 $ chmod 400 key.pem
 ```

 ### __STEP 4.
 Connect to SFTP server__
-After changing the permission of the file from the local environment, Connec to SFTP server.
+After changing the permission of the file from your local environment, Connect to SFTP server.

 !!! warning ""
-    To connect SFTP server, you need the absolute path of the pem file and workspace name you checked in STEP 1.
+    To connect to the SFTP server, you need the absolute path of the pem file and workspace name you checked in STEP 1.

 ```bash
 sftp -i [the absolute path of the pem file] [name of workspace]@engine.thanosql.ai
 ```

-Once connected, you can check the screen below.
+Once connected, you will get a screen as shown below.

 [![IMAGE](/img/thanosql_syntax/connecting/img1.png)](/img/thanosql_syntax/connecting/img1.png)

 ### __STEP 5.
 Access data files__

 Once the SFTP connection is complete, locate the current location and access the authorized 'drive' folder.
-(You cannot access it because you are not authorized except for the 'drive' folder.)
+(You cannot access any other folder because you only have authority over the 'drive' folder.)

 ```bash
 sftp> pwd